52 Types of Beetles in Washington State

 48. Checkered Beetle

-These reddish-brown beetles with black spots are commonly spotted on fallen trees and stumps and are found throughout Washington.
+These reddish-brown beetles with black spots are commonly spotted on fallen trees and stumps throughout Washington.

 Checkered beetles have been known to bite humans, but they typically go out of their way to avoid it.
-At least, they are considerate types of beetles in Washington.
+At least, there are considerate types of beetles in Washington.

 Meanwhile, they feed on small insects like flies, mosquitoes, and spiders and will use their short antennae to smell potential prey before attacking.